-In general, to be eligible for a reverse mortgage the youngest homeowner must be 62 years old or older and have sufficient home equity.
+In general, to be eligible for a reverse mortgage, the youngest borrower on title must be 62 years old or older and have sufficient home equity.
 You must also meet financial eligibility criteria as established by HUD.

 Determining whether or not there is sufficient equity in the home is an FHA calculation that takes into account: